How Accra's Street Food Scene Steals Your Heart (and Your Budget)

 Kelewele is Accra's late-night snack, and it's perfect.
 Ripe plantain, cubed, tossed with ginger, cloves, and chili, then deep-fried until caramelized.
 Sweet, spicy, salty, crunchy.
 Served in a plastic bag or wrapped in newspaper.

-The best kelewele I had was from a cart near Osu Oxford Street at 11 PM.
-The vendor — a young guy with a portable deep fryer and a boom box playing Shatta Wale — fried it fresh while I waited.
+The best kelewele comes from a cart near Osu Oxford Street at 11 PM.
+The vendor — a young guy with a portable deep fryer and a boom box playing Shatta Wale — fries it fresh while you wait.
 8 GHS.
-I stood on the sidewalk, burned my tongue, and questioned every life decision that hadn't led me to Accra sooner.
+Stand on the sidewalk, burn your tongue, and start questioning every life decision that hadn't led to Accra sooner.

 The Tilapia Situation